Scan time: 2-3 minutes / Read time: 3-5 minutes

 At its peak, Dilbert ran in 2,000 newspapers across 65 countries.

-But a rare combination of three ordinary skills beats one elite skill.
+But a rare mix of three ordinary skills?
+It beats one elite skill.

 That stack becomes a category of one — and nobody can copy it.

-He could draw, write, be funny, and understand how offices work.
+He could draw, write, be funny, and understand office life.

-That last skill came from years stuck in a cubicle himself.
+That last one came from years stuck in a cubicle.

 It's why Dilbert nailed the clueless bosses and pointless meetings.

-That rare combination — not one great talent — built Dilbert.
+That rare combo — not one big talent — built Dilbert.

 🚗 The steps